joomla/Manual/README.md

 ```
 :::note TODO

-This section is missing, please use the **Edit this Page** link at the bottom of this page to add this secion.
+This section is missing, please use the **Edit this Page** link at the bottom of this page to add this section.

 :::
 ```